kikrishn/Blog/_posts/2020-11-18-quick-analysis-trick-4.md

 The important observation is that, for $k \geq 4$, $\frac{\ln(k)}{k}$ is monotone decreasing.
-Then we do the old "approximate by the nearest power of $2$" trick that we use to prove the harmonic series diverges.
-But we do it on the _other_ side because in this case we want an upper bound instead of a lower one:
+Then we do the old "approximate by the nearest power of $2$" trick that we use to prove the harmonic series diverges[^3]:

+[^3]:
+    As a quick exercise, why do we get an upper bound here?
+    We prove the harmonic series diverges by _lower_ bounding it...

 $$
 \begin{align*}